jhartford/DeepIV/README.rst

      :alt: Updates

 IMPORTANT: Newer versions of Keras have broken this implementation.
-This code currently only support Keras 2.0.6 (which is what will be installed if you use the pip install instructions described below).
+This code currently supports Keras 2.3.1, and the tensorflow version is

 A package for counterfactual prediction using deep instrument variable methods that builds on Keras_.